scipy-conference/scipy_proceedings/papers/PiYueh_Chuang/main.rst

 :bibliography: reference

 -------------------------------------------------------------------------------------------------------------------
-A case study of physics-informed neural network method in computational fluid dynamics: limitations and frustration
+A case study of physics-informed neural networks in computational fluid dynamics: limitations and frustration
 -------------------------------------------------------------------------------------------------------------------

 .. class:: abstract

-The booming of every aspect of deep learning pushes researchers and practitioners of computational fluid dynamics eager to integrate the two areas.
+The deep learning boom motivates researchers and practitioners of computational fluid dynamics eager to integrate the two areas.
 The PINN (physics-informed neural network) method is one such attempt.
-While most reports in the literature show the positive outcomes of the PINN method, our experiments with the PINN method did not show such optimism.
+While most reports in the literature show positive outcomes of applying the PINN method, our experiments with it stifled such optimism.
-This work presents our not-so-success story of using PINN to solve two fundamental flow problems: 2D Taylor-Green vortex at :math:`Re = 100` and 2D cylinder flow at :math:`Re = 200`.
+This work presents our not-so-successful story of using PINN to solve two fundamental flow problems: 2D Taylor-Green vortex at :math:`Re = 100` and 2D cylinder flow at :math:`Re = 200`.
-The PINN method solved the 2D Taylor-Green vortex problem to an acceptable state, and we used this flow as an accuracy and performance benchmark.
+The PINN method solved the 2D Taylor-Green vortex problem with acceptable results, and we used this flow as an accuracy and performance benchmark.
-After about 32 hours of training, the PINN method's accuracy is equivalent to the accuracy of a :math:`16 \times 16` finite-difference simulation, which took less than 20 seconds.
+About 32 hours of training were required for the PINN method's accuracy to match the accuracy of a :math:`16 \times 16` finite-difference simulation, which took less than 20 seconds.
 The 2D cylinder flow, on the other hand, did not even result in a physical solution.
-The PINN method behaved like a steady-flow solver and eliminated the vortex shedding.
+The PINN method behaved like a steady-flow solver and did not capture the vortex shedding phenomenon.
-By sharing our experience, we would like to emphasize that the PINN method is still a work in progress.
+By sharing our experience, we would like to emphasize that the PINN method is still a work-in-progress.
 More work is needed to make PINN feasible for real-world problems.

 .. class:: keywords